Injured Bondi gunman likely to survive, police say

 The attackers, armed with what police described as “long guns”, opened fire on more than 1,000 people attending a Jewish festival in the Archer Park area of the popular beach at 6.47pm local time on Sunday.

-The attack has been declared a terrorist incident targeting a celebration in Sydney on the first day of Hanukkah, the Jewish festival of lights.
+The attack has been declared a terrorist incident targeting a celebration in Sydney on the first day of Hanukkah.

 British-born 41-year-old Eli Schlanger, who grew up in Temple Fortune, north London and was assistant rabbi at Chabad of Bondi, has been named as one of those killed.